Recent symposium saw the UNSW 2025 strategic priority around social engagement in action

 “I was extremely proud of the UNSW students (Ava and Tiffany) for volunteering to organise a high school outreach event at UNSW.
 And I was delighted to share my journey as a pancreatic cancer researcher and advocate for health and medical research,” says Associate Professor Phoebe Phillips, “The enthusiasm and engagement from the 120 high school students was motivating and this event is critical to inspire young adults to pursue science and expose them to the different career paths in cancer research.
 These types of events will shape the future workforce.
 UNSW, CCI and TCRN provided ‘meet the scientist’ sessions, laboratory tours, and the unique opportunity to engage with cancer survivors who are now community advisors contributing to research.”

 The Symposium is one of Australia’s premiere science events for high school students in NSW, facilitating their exposure to award-winning cancer research and developing their interests in the field with hands-on practical experiences.
 High school students, Lior Roffe (Baulkham Hills High School) and Natalie Le (James Ruse Agricultural High School) won a week-long research internship with leading cancer researchers at the CCI.
-Alexandra Manea (Menai High School) won a two-day research internship with the CCI at Westmead Children's Hospital.
+Alexandra Manea (Menai High School) won a two-day research internship with the Kids Cancer Research Unit at Westmead Children's Hospital.
 She will be working alongside doctors for two days, such as Dr. Jennifer Byrne and her team, to develop treatment trials for children living with cancer.

 Student volunteers.
 Almost all of the volunteers, who donated their time on the day, are from UNSW

 The Symposium was a significant opportunity for UNSW to engage with the wider community and add value through the work of UNSW senior research fellows.
 You can learn more about the Symposium here.